HMAS Jervis Bay (GT 203): Post-military service

-In November 2003, the ship was sold to Marwan Shipping and Trading of Comoros, renamed MS Ajman Leader, and began operations in the Persian Gulf out of Dubai.
-In February 2004, ownership was transferred to Marwan Shipping and Trading of Sharjah, United Arab Emirates, and the vessel was renamed MS Ajman City.
+In November 2003, the ship was sold to Marwan Shipping and Trading of Comoros, renamed Ajman Leader, and began operations in the Persian Gulf out of Dubai.
+In February 2004, ownership was transferred to Marwan Shipping and Trading of Sharjah, United Arab Emirates, and the vessel was renamed Ajman City.

-In September 2004, Ajam City was sold to shipbreakers, and was taken to Alang, India, for scrapping.
+In September 2004, Ajam City was sold to scrapping and was taken to Alang, India.